MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 #### Implement admin consent flow

-When an application developer directs users to the admin consent endpoint with the intent to give consent for the entire tenant, it is known as admin consent flow.
+When an application developer directs users to the admin consent endpoint with the intent to give consent for the entire tenant, it's known as admin consent flow.
 To ensure the admin consent flow works properly, application developers must list all permissions in the RequiredResourceAccess property in the application manifest.

 Most organizations disable the ability for their users to consent to applications.
-To give users the ability to still request consent for applications and to have an administrative review capability, it is recommended to implement the admin consent workflow.
+To give users the ability to still request consent for applications and to have an administrative review capability, it's recommended to implement the admin consent workflow.
 Follow the [admin consent workflow steps](/azure/active-directory/manage-apps/configure-admin-consent-workflow) to configure it in your tenant.

 For high privileged operations such as admin consent, you have a privileged access strategy defined as per our [guidance](overview.md).

 ### Review risk-based step-up consent settings

 Risk-based step-up consent helps reduce user exposure to malicious apps.
-For example, consent requests for newly registered multi-tenant apps that are not publisher verified and require non-basic permissions are considered risky.
+For example, consent requests for newly registered multi-tenant apps that aren't publisher verified and require non-basic permissions are considered risky.
 If a risky user consent request is detected, the request requires a "step-up" to admin consent instead.
 This step-up capability is enabled by default, but it results in a behavior change only when user consent is enabled.

-Make sure it is enabled in your tenant and review the configuration settings outlined [here](/azure/active-directory/manage-apps/configure-risk-based-step-up-consent).
+Make sure it's enabled in your tenant and review the configuration settings outlined [here](/azure/active-directory/manage-apps/configure-risk-based-step-up-consent).

 ## References